 $family_name{'wilma'} = 'flinstone'; # adds new key-value pair

-$family_name{'betty'} .= $family_name{'barney'}; # creates the element if needed
+$family_name{'betty'} .= $family_name{'barney'}; # creates an element if needed

 This feature is called autovivification.

-Accessing outside a hash returns undef.
+Accessing an element outside a hash returns undef.

 $granite = $family_name{'larry'}; # no larry here => undef